MukhtarMK/Main/README.md

 - 🔭 I’m currently working on **[Helpdesk],[Customer Service System App],[Warehouse management system ]**
 - 🌱 I’m currently learning **[Technology/Languages]**
+- 💬 Ask me about **[Dedicated ASP.NET Developer with 5 years of experience designing, developing, and maintaining web applications using ASP.NET
+MVC, C#, and SQL Server.
+Skilled in front-end and back-end development, with expertise in creating responsive and user-friendly interfaces.
+Proven ability to collaborate with cross-functional teams to deliver high-quality software solutions on time and within budget]**
 - 📫 How to reach me: **[mukhtar00006@gmail.com]**
 - ⚡ Fun fact: **[ I built my first website when I was 7 years old.]**